 A 3D ball-like construction surrounded by pixels in a set pattern.
 These can generally display complex 3D light patterns at 360 degrees.
 Some have high pixel density and can provide a matrix-like display.

 These are a popular pixel format often used for props and outlines where their format may be easier to mount because they have a “flat” bottom.
 The LED “pixel” itself is the same 12mm diameter, but the circuit board(s) are in a flat block underneath it and the wires come more out of the side, instead of back like a bullet pixel.
+They can result in a thinner-flatter prop and in some cases are easier to work with than bullet pixels.

 A classic star shaped construction.
 Some are similar to Snow Flakes and Wreathes with basic pixel patterns capable of displaying colors and simple patterns.
 Others are higher density can display complex patterns.